ryukau/VSTPlugins/docs/manual/FDNCymbal/FDNCymbal_en.md

 - Shift + Left Drag: Fine adjustment.

 ## Caution
+There's no compatibility between version 0.1.x and 0.2.x.

 When `FDN.Feedback` is non zero, it may possibly blow up.
 If that happens, turn `FDN.Feedback` to leftmost.

 When `HP Cutoff` is moving fast, it may output massive DC.
 To avoid this, use Shift + Mouse Left Drag or turn up Smooth.